-- Provide the Company and Group with a procedure to check that the eligible own funds meet the applicable requirements. - Ensure that the projections of eligible own funds contemplate the continuous compliance with applicable requirements throughout the period contemplated. - Establish an identification and documentation process for funds with limited availability, as well as the circumstances in which own funds may absorb losses. - Ensure that the Company has a medium-term Capital Management Plan.
+- Provide the Group and its companies with a procedure to check that the eligible own funds meet the applicable requirements. - Ensure that the projections of eligible own funds contemplate the continuous compliance with applicable requirements throughout the period contemplated. - Establish an identification and documentation process for funds with limited availability, as well as the circumstances in which own funds may absorb losses. - Ensure that the Group has a medium-term Capital Management Plan.

-The Medium-term Capital Management Plan considers the following elements:
+The Medium-term Capital Management Plan takes into consideration at least the following elements

-- The compliance with Solvency regulations applicable throughout the projection period considered, paying particular attention to known future regulatory changes, and the maintenance of solvency levels compatible with the established in the Risk Appetite; - Issuance of proposed eligible Own Funds instruments; - the repayments, both contractual at maturity, and those that may be made on a discretionary basis before maturity, in relation to the elements of the Eligible Own Funds - the result of the projections in the Own Risks and Solvency Assessment ("ORSA"); and - the expected dividends and their effect on Eligible Own Funds.
+- The compliance with Solvency regulations applicable throughout the projection period considered, paying particular attention to known future regulatory changes, and the maintenance of solvency levels compatible with the established in the Risk Appetite; - Issuance of proposed eligible Own Funds instruments; - the repayments, both contractual at maturity, and those that may be made on a discretionary basis before maturity, in relation to the elements of the Eligible Own Funds. - the result of the projections in the Own Risks and Solvency Assessment ("ORSA"); and - the expected dividends and their effect on Eligible Own Funds.

-The Risk Management Area must submit the medium-term Capital Management Plan to the Board of Directors.
-This Plan is part of the ORSA Report.
+The Risk Management and Internal Control Area submit the medium-term Capital Management Plan to the Board of Directors for approval.
+The Plan is part of the ORSA Report.
 The projected period covers five years, and is aligned with the budget preparation approach.